How Often Should You Replace Power Cords?

 Quality of manufacturing: The durability and longevity of power cords depend largely on the quality of materials and construction techniques employed during manufacturing.
 High-quality materials, such as durable insulation and robust connectors, contribute to a longer lifespan.
 FS power cords passed a 100% electrical test and feature an abrasion-resistant SJT (PVC) jacket, it can provide excellent electrical conductivity and flame retardant grade, ensuring stable transmission.
 Conversely, inferior materials and poor construction may result in premature wear and failure.

 Type of device and power cord: Certain devices and applications impose greater stress on power cords, affecting their lifespan.
 For instance, heavy-duty equipment in industrial settings may require more robust power cords capable of withstanding higher currents and harsher conditions.
 Similarly, devices with high power consumption may exert more strain on power cords, necessitating more frequent replacement power cords.
-In these application scenarios, high-voltage power cords are the ideal choice and the thick 12AWG wire gauge manages high power levels required for larger equipment.
+In these application scenarios, the thick 12AWG wire gauge manages high power levels required for larger equipment.

 Signs That Indicate the Need for Power Cord Replacement